 [Balzac, Zola, and Maupassant, are among the most popular novelists whose work came to be labeled “Realism” (and, in Zola’s case, “Naturalism”).
 Their books were bestsellers.
 Unlike Dickens in England, whose work often focused on children, these writers concentrated on adults, and on the poverty, corruption, decadence, and folly in French society.
 Their stories, though they move to the countryside or the provinces from time to time, are centred in Paris.
 The population of Paris grew enormously during the 19th century as people moved there from villages and towns in search of a better life.
 The grand boulevards, the Eiffel Tower, the huge department stores, and most of the public buildings that you see in Paris today date from the 19th century.
 If you want to learn about 19th-century Paris you could do far worse than to read these three authors.
 Much of the traditional image of Paris as a city of sin and decadence comes from these writers, especially Zola.
 Maupassant, the youngest of the three, is best known for his short stories, but the two novels listed below are excellent.
 If you read the works of these three writers during your first two years of high school you will be ready in your IB Diploma Programme years to read novels like Gustave Flaubert’s Madame Bovary or Tolstoy’s Anna Karenina.

 Dumas and Hugo are a bit different.
-Dumas wrote historical novels filled dramatic adventures; Hugo wrote sentimental, melodramatic stories of the sort later called “soap operas”.
-The stage musical of Les Miserables shows how popular this sort of story remains, even today.]
+Dumas wrote historical novels filled dramatic adventures.
+Hugo’s two most famous works are massive essays on the history and politics of France, especially Paris, wrapped in page-turning, melodramatic stories of the sort later called “soap operas.”
+(The stage musical of Les Miserables shows how popular this sort of story remains, even today.]

 Honoré de Balzac